-Where Moat is the freeholder, we put in place buildings insurance.
-You are required to cover the cost of buildings insurance which is usually included within your service charges.
-Insurance premiums can vary year on year.
+Where Moat is the freeholder, or we are required to, we put in place buildings insurance for your home.
+You are required to cover the cost of the building's insurance, which is usually included within your service charges.
 You will be notified of any changes but can request details of insurance costs by contacting the Service Charge team.
+The most current Buildings Insurance Summary of Cover is available on our website or via request.
+Please contact insurance@moat.co.uk to request a copy.